Resource Spotlight

 The Writing Center

 Whether you are just beginning an assignment or are in the final stages of a project, we can offer advice on any writing assignment regardless of course or topic.
-Writing consultants are working in two modalities this fall.
-Visit the Center's page for more information on the methods listed below.
+Visit the Center's page for more information.

 Writers can obtain advice regarding their manuscript through an email consultation.
 A writing consultant will read and give students an overview of the text's strengths and weaknesses.
 Comments are made using the "Track Changes" feature in Microsoft Word.